 One of the most common mistakes is that they might not understand that there’s a difference between reading the right and left hand.
 The right and left hands are usually different, which is why you should always look at both.

-The hand that a person writes with is their dominant hand, and the lines describe what is going on in their material or outer world right now as well as the future.
+The hand someone writes with is the dominant hand.
+Dominant hand lines describe what is going on in their material or the outer world right now and the future.
 It shows what we are experiencing and whether we have developed and grown from our past.

 It is a good idea to keep a record of the palm by taking a clear digital photo, a photocopy or ink print of both palms.
 This way, you can look them up later to see if there have been any changes.

 2. Not being open to a personalised experience.

 There are books and websites that teach how to read palms.
 While these guides can often be useful for people who are just starting out, there’s no one set way to do a reading to make it right.

 Most people have a specific question in mind and want to focus more on that subject.
 It’s no use a palm reading going on and on about one aspect that is of no interest to the client.
 Find out what it is that they want from you as a reader, and they will feel more satisfied at the end.

 Every person is different, and just because a particular mark meant one thing for one person, it doesn’t say it will be the same for the next.

 This err is one of the more common mistakes by palm readers, pretending to be an expert.
 Like any profession, it takes experience and years of study before someone can call themselves an expert.
 Many first-time palm readers might get something right once, and from then on, they think it will happen every time.

 Ask questions, let them know that you’re not an expert and give a reading which makes the client feel at ease.
 They will feel comfortable knowing that the things you might say to them are not necessarily gospel.